Trichomonas Vaginalis (Discharge)

 Experts have traditionally thought it causes few complications.
 But during pregnancy, it can raise a woman's risk of having her baby prematurely.
 Infected mothers are also more likely to have a low birth weight baby.
 Trichomoniasis can also raise people's risk of becoming infected with or transmitting another sexually transmitted infection (STI), such as HIV.
 In men, this parasite can cause inflammation of the urethra.

 Why do I need this test?

 You may need this test to find out whether you have T. vaginalis.
 Many people who are infected have no symptoms.
-Only about 30% of people have symptoms.
+Only about 3 in 10 people have symptoms.

 In women, the infection can cause:

 Unusual vaginal odor

 In men, infection may cause:

 Itching or burning in the penis